-- The temporary derogation from certain provisions of Directive 2002/58/EC can continue for new CSAM and grooming through a 10 year extension of Regulation 2021/1232 limited to new CSAM and grooming, to allow sufficient time for the further development of those technologies, and the possible future revision of the Regulation to incorporate the detection of new CSAM and grooming in the scope of detection orders. - i) Entry into force and application (Article 89, Recital 78a) - The Presidency text foresees that this Regulation will apply 24 months after its entry into force, the provisions related to detection orders after 48 months and the amendments to the Temporary Regulation with immediate effect. - j) Other changes emphasised by the Presidency: - Safeguards regarding the age verification and age assessment measures applied by relevant providers are introduced in Article 6)(1)(c) and Recital 16a; - The possibility for users to be represented by a body in complaint procedures is introduced in Articles 34-34a.
+- h) Amendment of the "Temporary Regulation" (Article 88, Recital 78) - The extension of the application of the Temporary Regulation until 72 months after the entry into force of this Regulation is introduced to enable the continuation of the current regime of voluntary detection for the period of transition to the long-term framework. - i) Entry into force and application (Article 89, Recital 78a) - The Presidency text foresees that this Regulation will apply 24 months after its entry into force, the provisions related to detection orders after 48 months and the amendments to the Temporary Regulation immediately. - j) Other changes emphasised by the Presidency: - Safeguards regarding the age verification and age assessment measures applied by relevant providers are introduced in Article 6 (1)(c) and Recital 16a; - The possibility for users to be represented by a body in complaint procedures is introduced in Articles 34-34a.